-ARTICLE 13 - SICK LEAVE
+ARTICLE 14 - SICK LEAVE

-13.1 Accrual.
-Full-time and part-time employees shall accumulate sick leave benefits at the rate of eight (8) hours for each 173.3 hours worked.
-No sick leave shall be allowed for a fractional calendar month of employment.
+14.1 Sick Leave Accrual.
+Full-time and part-time nurses shall accumulate sick leave (wage continuation insurance) at the rate of .04616 hours for each hour worked.
 Accrual of sick leave shall not exceed ninety six (96) hours in an anniversary year.
-The maximum accumulation of sick leave shall be limited to 800 hours per employee.
+The maximum accumulation of sick leave shall be limited to 800 hours per nurse.

-13.2 Compensation.
-If a full-time or part-time employee is absent from work due to illness or injury or to receive medical diagnosis, care or treatment or out due to the illness, injury or health condition of a family member (including non-emergency medical-dental appointments), the Employer shall pay the employee sick leave pay for each day of absence to the extent of the illness or injury or to the amount of the employee's unused sick leave accumulation, whichever is less.
+14.2 Compensation.
+If a full-time or part-time nurse is absent from work due to illness or injury or to receive medical diagnosis, care or treatment or out due to the illness, injury or health condition of a family member (including non-emergency medical-dental appointments), the Employer shall pay the nurse sick leave pay for each day of absence to the extent of the illness or injury or to the amount of the nurse's unused sick leave accumulation, whichever is less.

-13.3 Notification.
-Employees working the first (day) shift shall notify the immediate supervisor or other designated person(s) at least one (1) hour in advance of the employee's scheduled shift if the employee is unable to report for duty as scheduled.
-Employees working the second (evening) and third (night) shift shall notify the immediate supervisor or other designated person at least three (3) hours in advance of the employee's scheduled shift if the employee is unable to report for duty as scheduled.
+14.3 Notification.
+Nurses working the first (day) shift shall notify the Employer at least one and one-half (1 1/2) hours in advance of the nurse's scheduled shift if the nurse is unable to report for duty as scheduled.
+Nurses working the second (evening) and third (night) shift shall notify the Employer at least three (3) hours in advance of the nurse's scheduled shift if the nurse is unable to report for duty as scheduled.
+The nurse must notify the Employer each day of absence if the nurse is unable to work unless prior arrangements have been made with supervision.
 Payroll checks shall reflect the number of sick leave hours available.